RiskBasedPrioritization/RiskBasedPrioritization.github.io/docs/vendors/Qualys.md

 !!! success "Takeaways"
     1. "The focus should be given to CVEs known to be exploited in the wild (CISA KEV), those with a high likelihood of exploitation (indicated by a high EPSS score), and those with weaponized exploit code available"
-    2. The Qualys scoring / priority for "Likelihood of Exploit" factors is in this order
+    2. The Qualys scoring / priority for "Likelihood of Exploitation" factors is in this order
           1. known to be exploited in the wild
           2. weaponized exploits
           3. PoC exploits.